Selective disk backup and restore for Azure virtual machines

 Note

-• This is supported for both backup policies - Enhanced policy and Standard policy.
+Selective disk backup and restore is supported for both backup policies: Enhanced and Standard.

 Scenarios

-This solution is useful particularly in the following scenarios:
+This solution is particularly useful in the following scenarios:

-The OS disk is by default added to the VM backup and can't be excluded.
+The OS disk is added to the VM backup by default and can't be excluded.

 az --version